a-fatah/aws-console-hopper/README.md

 The tool expects you to use the same credentials file that AWS provides when you create a user in IAM.
 You can use this file by simply removing the username from the left of the filename.
 For example, if your credentials file is named abdulfatah_credentials.csv, you should rename it to credentials.csv.

-To configure the tool, you'll need to create an environment variable called AWS_CREDENTIALS_HOME.
+To configure the tool, you'll need to create an environment variable called `AWS_CREDENTIALS_HOME`.
 This variable should point to the directory where you've stored your credentials.

-For example, you can set the AWS_CREDENTIALS_HOME variable to ~/aws by running the command export AWS_CREDENTIALS_HOME=~/aws.
-This will tell the tool where to look for your credentials when you want to log in to an AWS account.
+The directory structure for credentials home is shown in the image below.